 2. Set & Stick to Realistic Deadlines

 Although you can set deadlines, making sure they’re realistic and compatible with the scope of work is important.
 Setting a deadline that’s too soon is almost like not setting one at all.
 Setting realistic deadlines means being realistic about how long it’ll take to complete something and being aware of the process to get there.
-After all, it’s better to be early than to miss a due date, so give yourself the time you need.
-Greatness isn’t rushed and neither are great projects.
-Remember that a late deadline is better than a bad outcome.
+It’s always better to be early than to miss a due date, so give yourself the time you need.
+Greatness isn’t rushed!

 3. Follow Through with the Process